darwino/darwino-documentation/Installation Guide/Installing Eclipse.md

 Darwino requires some extra plug-ins bellow to be installed on top of the version of Eclipse.
-These plug-ins can generally be installed from the Eclipse Marketplace or by selecting `Help->Install New Software...`, then use the provided update site URL
+These plug-ins can generally be installed from the Eclipse Marketplace or by selecting `Help → Install New Software...`, then use the provided update site URL

 -   If Android is a desired target platform:
-    -   Andmore (successor to Google's ADT), Select `Help->Eclipse->Marketplace...` and search for `andmore`.
+    -   Andmore (successor to Google's ADT), Select `Help → Eclipse → Marketplace...` and search for `andmore`.
 It will be called something like "Andmore: Development Tools for Android"
 	-   Note: during the process for installing m2e adapters (as with Tycho below), the m2e adapter for Android may prompt you to install the earlier Android Development Toolkit.
 If so, and you already have Andmore installed, deselect those plugins during the m2e setup.

 -   If iOS is a desired target platform: